eighty20results/e20r-single-use-trial/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

 ---

 **Describe the bug**
-Please provide a clear and concise description of what the problem/bug is.
+Please answer 3 basic questions: What were you trying to do when the bug/issue happened?
+What did you expect to happen when you did that?
+What actually _did_ happen instead?

 **To Reproduce**
-Describe the steps needed in order to reproduce the faulty behavior:
+Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'